 Another aspect that Kulkarni discusses is the identification of leading and lagging factors when creating goals.
 Leading indicators, like employee satisfaction with a new AI tool, can predict future performance, while lagging indicators, like cost savings from the AI implementation, measure past success.
 A balanced approach incorporating both is ideal and will unlock highly effective KPIs for your business.

-Connect each potential goal to your overarching company strategy to determine which AI KPIs suit your organization.
+Connect each potential goal to your overarching company strategy to determine which AI KPIs prove AI ROI in your organization.
 AI KPIs that monitor revenue growth make the most sense if you're in an era of expansion.
 Alternatively, the operational efficiency improvements will work well if you’re looking to refine your processes.

-Successful AI integration rests on a company’s ability to create clear KPIs and exceed targets.
+Realizing AI ROI rests on a company’s ability to create clear KPIs and exceed targets.
 Structured goals and expectations for AI integration streamline the integration phase and progress toward reaching objectives.

 Enterprises in the AI space create central AI KPIs at the beginning of their project integration to give their company a straightforward journey toward success.